Alendorff/BSE-FE-test/README.md

 # Some test task

 This is another trial task I did for some company.
-Task is about implementing some small widget as quick as possible (estimated as 1 hour).
+Task is about implementing some small widget as quick as possible (estimated as 1 hour) using react and whatever else.
 Below is the CRA readme.

 ## Available Scripts